loouislow81/notebook-deeplearning/docs/chapter-4.md

 - We have learned a lot of NNs and ConvNets architectures.
 - It turns out that a lot of these NN are difficult to replicated. because there are some details that may not presented on its papers.
 There are some other reasons like:
-  - Learning decay.
+  - Learning decay
-  - Parameter tuning.
+  - Parameter tuning
 - A lot of deep learning researchers are opening sourcing their code into Internet on sites like **Github.com**.
 - If you see a research paper and you want to build over it, the first thing you should do is to look for an open source implementation for this paper.
 - Some advantage of doing this is that you might download the network implementation along with its parameters/weights.
 The author might used a multiple GPUs and some weeks to reach this result and its right in front of you after you download it.